ipni/specs/reader-privacy.md

 Doing that will require significant resources as it involves crawling the entire network.
 However, it will eventually be eliminated by *Writer Privacy* upgrade.

 Reader Privacy is a first step towards fully private content routing protocol.

+In particular, we are

+Someone wants to detect who is looking for a particular piece of content, i.e. surveilling content.
+For example, an IPNI endpoint that wants to know how frequently people are requesting some website it cares about.
+Someone wants to do mass surveillance on readily accessible data.
+For example, a group running an IPNI endpoint also runs web crawlers looking for IPFS links, or runs a public HTTP gateway and can log those requests, etc.

 Wider security implications are discussed in the IPFS Reader Privacy specification: TODO link here.